-As at the end of the reporting period, the Company carried out a review of the recoverable amount of its investment in subsidiaries, as a result of indicators of impairment based on the existing performance of these subsidiaries during the financial year.
+As at the end of the reporting period, the Company carried out a review of the recoverable amount of its investment in subsidiaries, as a result of indicators of impairment based on the existing performance of certain subsidiaries during the financial year.
 The estimates of the recoverable amounts are determined based on value-in-use calculations.
-The key assumptions used in measuring value-in-use included revenue growth rates from 0% to 5%, average gross margin of 55% to 75% and discount rate of 12%.
+The key assumptions used in measuring value-in-use included revenue growth rates from 5% to 15% (2020: 0% to 5%), average gross margin of 55% to 95% (2020: 55% to 75%) and discount rate of 12% (2020: 12%).
 Arising from the assessment, no impairment loss was recognised on the investments in subsidiaries during the financial year.